 Healthy hash tips

 Sausage with squash and zucchini.
-Roast beef with turnip and potatoes.
+Roast beef with turnips and potatoes.
 Leftover pulled pork with cabbage and apples.
-Bacon and Brussels sprouts with sweet potatoes, pecans and apples—see how creative you can get with your combinations!
+Bacon and Brussels sprouts with sweet potatoes, pecans, and apples—see how creative you can get with your combinations!

 If you’re starting with cooked meat and leftover veggies, all you do is scramble everything together in a pan until it’s hot, and voila!
 Ready to eat.

 A hash can still come together quickly if you’re using raw ingredients, but take a little more care to build your layers of flavor.